manosbatsis/vaultaire/docs/installation.md

 cordapp("com.github.manosbatsis.kotlin-utils:kotlin-utils-api:$kotlinutils_version")
 ```

-3. You may also want to add the generated sources to your build's `sourceSets`
+Step 3: You may also want to add the generated sources to your build's `sourceSets`

 ```groovy